Key Takeaways

 - Quartz or granite countertops

 Luxury renovations use top-tier everything.
-These kitchens become showcases.
+These kitchens define a home's character and are built to last a lifetime.

 Typical selections:

-- Custom cabinets in exotic woods or with specialty finishes
+- Custom cabinets built to exact specifications in exotic woods or specialty painted finishes ($500 to $1,200+ per linear foot, 8 to 14 week lead time)

 - Designer hardware and specialty fixtures